Ast3risk-ops/Tomb-Scripts/README.md

  # Rules of use
 You can use the scripts for free.
-You can make improvements but please inform me through GitHub and I will make the changes and attribute you.
-You can copy and distribute the software so long as you attribute the original author.
+You can make improvements and contribute.
+If you wish to make a fork just inform me